 Oil Life Monitor and Filter Life Monitor of the Prognostics mode provide indicators of required maintenance actions.
 They are designed to maximize fluid and filter utilization.
-Prognostics the of 100% enabled reauires use TranSynd[TM] or an Allison approved TES-295 transmission fluid and Allison High Capacity filters.
+Prognostics enabled of 100% reauires the use TranSynd[TM] or an Allison approved TES-295 transmission fluid and Allison High Capacity filters.
 If any other fluids or filters are used.
 Prognostic mode must be disabled.
 Prognostic information will not be accurate with any other fluids or filters and could result in missed maintenance activities resulting in transmission damage.